undp/open.undp.org/README.md

 Clone this repo to a convenient place like your home directory:

-    git clone git@github.com:undp/undp.github.com.git
+    git clone git@github.com:undp/open.undp.org.git

 Start `jekyll`

-    cd undp.github.com
+    cd open.undp.org
     jekyll

 The site should be accessible at `http://0.0.0.0:4000` after it has been generated for the first time.

-When you push new changes to the `master` branch of the remote repo in GitHub, GitHub will automatically rebuild the site and publish it.
+When you push new changes to the `gh-pages` branch of the remote repo in GitHub, GitHub will automatically rebuild the site and publish it.

 ## Files